 This crystal resonates very much with your solar plexus chakra.
 It brings it into balance and alignment.

 Citrine is also known as the ultimate manifestation stone, as well as the merchant stone because it’s, no other stone can surpass its energy for bringing in that prosperity type of vibe.

 - If you need to do better in business or you’re looking to attract just general prosperity and abundance, whether it be in the number of friends or abundance in your wallet…citrine.

 - If you’re looking to do a crystal grid to increase your revenue or beef up your paycheck, or perhaps you’re looking for a new job or a new career, or you might be looking to sell a house or rent a house, anything to do with finances and prosperity citrine is your go-to stone.

 Let’s look at a bit of geology and identification because that’s my strong suit, something different that I bring to the table because I’m a former science teacher and science department head, so I know this stuff inside and out.

 Citrine has a Mohs hardness of seven for those of you who know what that means (we get into that in-depth in Crystal Savvy).

 It’s a silicon dioxide crystal, which means it’s quartz, silicon dioxide.

-There are six different crystal systems, and citrine is part of the trigonal crystal system which is a sub-system of the hexagonal crystal system.
+There are seven different crystal systems, and citrine is part of the trigonal crystal system which is a sub-system of the hexagonal crystal system.

-It has a gold hue, which comes from the iron that is in the citrine.
+It has a golden hue, which comes from the iron that is in the citrine.
 So that’s what gives it a slightly different vibrational frequency than other types of quartz.